Skip to content

 #Voice Changer Impact on Audio Quality

+Every real-time processing step introduces some artifact.
 We noticed slight compression on high-frequency consonants (s, f, t sounds) when using Voxal’s deeper pitch-shift presets.
-Voicemod’s effects sounded cleaner on our test system, likely from better internal resampling.
+Voicemod sounded cleaner.

 #Bottom Line